mateusgomes01/liferay-tech-writing/exercise2/3-adding-editing-deleting-users.md

 ![Figure 1: Add Users from the Users and Organizations section of the Control Panel.](./img/1-user-add-edit-delete.png "Users and Organizations section")

-3. Click Save after filling the user form to save the newly created user.
-It's required to provide at least a Screen Name, First Name, Last Name, and Email Address on the User form so the new user can be saved.
+3. Click _Save_ after filling the user form to save the newly created user.
+It is required to provide at least a Screen Name, First Name, Last Name, and Email Address on the User form to allow the form to be submmited.

-Note: The screen name can't contain an @ symbol because it's used in the URL to a User’s private page.
+Note: A screen name can't contain an ```@``` symbol because it's used in the URL to a User’s private page.

 The Add User functionality is split over several independent forms.
 Saving the first form creates the User, and then you’ll see a success message saying